This is the second article in a three-part series on portfolio optimization.

 For executives, imagine having the ability to look forward vs. relying on outdated information to counter a new product threat by your main competitor.
 Having this capability could lead to decisions that may keep your organization ahead of the pack for years to come.

 For individual contributors, imagine having the ability to communicate to the people you rely on for successful project/product completion which initiatives they should be concentrating on … based on facts.
 Empower your team with the knowledge that they are contributing to the success of your company instead of working on initiatives that add little or no value to your company’s mission.

 If your company would like to achieve this kind of portfolio visibility, reach out to me on LinkedIn.
 Let’s have a discussion and determine if Accolade is the appropriate tool to help you and your organization achieve the optimal portfolio balance

-Stay tuned for the third part of the series, “What else can I do with Accolade’s portfolio optimization capabilities?”
+Read the final part of the series, which answers the question: “what else can I do with Accolade’s portfolio optimization capabilities?”